TELEVISION and FILM

 “The excellent Toby Hadoke, (who plays Snout) as a WWF Hell’s Angel.” – City Life

 “It has style in its depiction of Tom Snout as a Hell’s Angel with a bicycle.” – The Guardian

 “A special mention to Robin Laing, Jonathan Bond, Madelaine Worrall, Francis Magee, Toby Hadoke, Trevor Dwyer-Lynch, and Chris Jackson, whose performances were natural, exciting, comical and talented.” – Manchester Evening News

-Accidental Death Of An Anarchist Edinburgh Fringe and tour
+Accidental Death Of An Anarchist as the Maniac (directed by Chris Sudworth) Edinburgh Fringe and tour

 “Hadoke works in a liberal sprinkling of contemporary British references, plus some cheerfully manic byplay with Masonic handhakes and the like.
 His elaborately wrought dialogue contains some unexpected – but very effective – Wodehousian echoes, delivered with assured fluency.
 A brisk, peppy production and mischievously enjoyable hour.” – The Scotsman